 Floods are significant in Manhattan, as parts of the city are 5 feet below sea level, affecting a building’s price.
 If you can build higher than the rest, you would consider yourself to be higher, and indeed you would be.
 Adding these two factors, in Trump’s mind, 40 Wall Street would be 61.4 feet higher than 70 Pine Street.

 The radio commentator asked, “Donald, you have one of the landmark buildings down in the financial district, 40 Wall Street.
 Did you have any damage, or did you know what’s happened down there?”

 Did Christina Wilkie mention that the interviewer asked Trump?
 Did she point out that Trump didn’t bring this up; the interviewer did?

 What is Trump supposed to say?
-Is he not expected to be interesting for the radio’s listeners?
+Is he not expected to be interesting to the radio’s listeners?
 At the same time, he’s shaken up by the terrible events of the day.
 Would he respond correctly under the circumstances?
 Who would?
 In Donald’s case, he did the best he could and said a few things about 40 Wall Street.